dagflow-team/dayabay-analysis/README.md

 ## Validating results

+Daya Bay model can be used in several modes:
+- Asimov: means that final observation is based on average values of model parameters.
+Proper scripts are [fits/fit_dayabay_dgm.py](fits/fit_dayabay_dgm.py) with option `--data asimov` and [fits/fit_dayabay_iminuit_asimov.py](fits/fit_dayabay_iminuit_asimov.py).
+- Real data: means that final observation of model will be based on measured data during experiment campaign.
+Proper scripts are [fits/fit_dayabay_dgm.py](fits/fit_dayabay_dgm.py) with option `--data real` and [fits/fit_dayabay_iminuit_data.py](fits/fit_dayabay_iminuit_data.py).
+- Monte-Carlo data: means that final observation of model will be Monte-Carlo observation of Asimov data after Poisson procedure of randomixation: Proper script is [fits/fit_dayabay_iminuit_monte_carlo.py](fits/fit_dayabay_iminuit_monte_carlo.py).

+Examples of running scripts are stored in [scripts/](scripts).

-Directory results contain reference results of fitting and plotting of best fits.
+Directory [results/](results) contain reference results of fitting and plotting of best fits.

-The most closest result to official might be obtained with CNP chi squared with pull terms and free spectrum.
+The most closest result to [the PRL 130, 161802](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.130.161802) might be obtained with CNP chi squared with pull terms and free spectrum.
 For more details check third script from [scripts/fit_dayabay_dgm.sh](scripts/fit_dayabay_dgm.sh) or second script from [scripts/fit_dayabay_iminuit_data.sh](scripts/fit_dayabay_iminuit_data.sh).

+Description for each type of chi-squared function, you may find in [fits/README.md](fits/README.md).

 **Warning**: some tests contain option `--profile-parameters`.
 This option activates profiling of parameters to obtain correct values of errors.
 It might take a long time.
 If you want to just test, remove `--profile-parameters` key.